-Sesame Chicken Noodle Salad Recipe
+Sesame Chicken Noodle Salad

 - 8 ounces uncooked whole wheat angel hair pasta